westside/RacingGamesBhaptics/README.md

 ## About the project ?

-RacingGamesBhaptics is based on @no-blue Project-Cars-Bhaptics.
+RacingGamesBhaptics is based on @NotBlue Project-Cars-Bhaptics.
 It is an API based project, allowing you to use bhaptics products with many racing games on PC

 ## Compatibility